zpbappi/zpbappi.github.io/_posts/2016-05-10-curiously-recurring-template-pattern-in-csharp.md

 ```

 Well, now if you look carefully, this is actaully the CRTP in C#.
-I like to follow one very simply convention for CRTP.
+I like to follow one very simple convention for CRTP.
 That is, I name the
 generic type parameter `TDerived` rather than just `T`.
 That gives me (or, the user of the code)
 an indication that the generic type parameter is expecting the derived type and it is implemented as CRTP.